Coronavirus digest: Australian vaccine rollout like 'Hunger Games' | DW | 05.07.2021

 But he added: "Don't get me wrong: COVID-19 has not been vanquished.
 We all know powerful variants have emerged, like the delta variant."

-Venezuela gave the COVAX system an ultimate this week to send the country's share of vaccines.
+Venezuela gave the COVAX system an ultimatum this week to send the country's share of vaccines.

 President Nicolas Maduro said payments to cover the $120 million fee have already been made to the global vaccine-sharing scheme.